When was the last time you sent an SMS in your personal capacity? Chances are that it’s been a while. Now, think about how…

 Responding to Ventureburn questions last Friday (12 April), Sun Exchange founder and CEO Abe Cambridge (pictured above) said $750 000 had already been committed in the round.
 It is not clear when the round will be closed.

-Cambridge pointed out that as of December 2018, the startup which was founded in 2015, had raised $1.9-million through its SUNEX token sale event, as well as from angel investors, seed investors, and tech incubator partners since 2016.
+Cambridge pointed out that as of December 2018, the startup which he founded in 2015, had raised $1.9-million through its Sunex token sale event, as well as from angel investors, seed investors, and tech incubator partners since 2016.
 Alphabit invested $500 000 in Sun Exchange in September 2018.